nikitavoloboev/data/research/staying-on-top-of-things.md

 There is a lot happening in the world every single minute.
 It's hard to not feel like you are constantly _missing out_ on things.

-The truth is that it's a battle you can't win, you have limited time and your ability to focus the time on things that truly matter to you.
+The truth is that it's a battle you can't win as your time is limited.
+Thus you should focus on things that truly matter to you.
 [Mindfulness](../mindfulness/mindfulness.md) is what helps me keep my focus.

 Here are things I do/use to keep my self up to date on things I care about efficiently.